greenreach2024/Realestate-Reach/docs/buyer-registry-ux-engineering-spec.md

 ## 1. Global Product Rules
 ### Data visibility
-- Buyer Wishlists ("buyer listings") are public.
+- Buyer Wishlists are public.
 They expose criteria, demand signals, and match metrics without any PII.
 - Home Profiles are private.
 Sellers and agents use them only for matchmaking, analytics, and outreach.

 ### Contact permissions